About Fed Circuit Blog

 Fed Circuit Blog is a project of Professors David O. Taylor and W. Keith Robinson as well as the Tsai Center for Law, Science and Innovation at SMU Dedman School of Law.

 Prof. Taylor is Robert G. Storey Distinguished Faculty Fellow, Co-Director of the Tsai Center for Law, Science and Innovation, and Associate Professor of Law at SMU Dedman School of Law.
 He is a member of Federal Circuit’s Advisory Council, and he clerked for the Federal Circuit’s current Chief Judge, the Honorable Sharon Prost.
-He currently serves on the Amicus Committee of the American Intellectual Property Law Association (AIPLA).
+He has served on the Amicus Committee of the American Intellectual Property Law Association (AIPLA), along with its Patentable Subject Matter Task Force.
 His scholarship focuses on patent law, patent policy, patent litigation, and civil procedure.
 He practiced law at Baker Botts LLP in Dallas.

 If you have any questions or concerns about the accessibility of any particular pages on Fed Circuit Blog, or if you encounter an accessibility issue, please contact us.